adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                   content:
                     text_markdown: >-
-                      CloudCannon syncs your Astro website directly from your Git repository, and enables developers to work together, faster.
+                      CloudCannon syncs your Astro website directly from your Git repository enabling developers to work together faster.
 As for your content team, they won’t need technical knowledge.
-From Markdown and HTML, to sections and data files, everything can be updated by content editors with CloudCannon.
+From Markdown and HTML to sections and data files, everything can be updated by content editors with CloudCannon.
 Best of all, no one needs to learn how to use Git.